codemask-labs/argo-composer/README.md

 An interactive command-line interface for initializing, creating and maintaining your ArgoCD resources repository in a configurable, templated and structured way.

 ## Features
+- Apps-of-Apps pattern out-of-the-box
+- Set of ready-to-use templates for Applications
 - Easy to use interractive commands for creating, copying and removing Argo Application manifests
-- Designed to be compatibile with `apps-of-apps` pattern
-- Set of ready-to-use templates for Applications

 ## Installation